 Benefits Of Burdock Root For Dogs

 All detoxification pathways stem from the liver, including the skin.
-Burdock root supports the release of toxins and metabolic waste through the liver, kidneys, and lymphatic system.
+Burdock root supports normal detoxification processes through the liver, kidneys, and lymphatic system.
 This makes burdock root an excellent herb to use when transitioning your dog to a raw food diet.

 Burdock root contains the prebiotic inulin, which feeds the good bacteria in the gut.
-Maintaining these helpful bacteria keeps your dog’s immune system strong.
-It also contains glucoside-Lappin, which helps relieve constipation, diarrhea, and poor appetite.
+Maintaining these helpful bacteria helps to support your dog's immune system.
+It also contains glucoside-Lappin, which aids in reducing occasional loose stools due to changes in diet.
 Burdock root also helps fat digestion by stimulating bile release from the gall bladder.

-Burdock root stimulates blood circulation to the surface of the skin, which helps your dog heal faster.
+Burdock root stimulates blood circulation to the surface of the skin, which may help your dog heal faster.
 You can use burdock root whether your dog has flaky or oily skin, as it’s good for a variety of skin conditions.
-It’s also a great holistic option for treating dermal mast cell tumors.

 How To Give Your Dog Burdock Root